Xyfir/Documentation/ptorx/help.md

 # Terminology

-- **Main / Real Emails**
+- **Primary Emails**
-  - 'Main' emails (also known as normal or real emails) are your actual email addresses where you normally receive mail.
+  - 'Primary' emails (also known as main, normal, or real emails) are your actual email addresses where you normally receive mail.
 These emails are where mail sent to your 'proxy' email addresses will be redirected to if the mail matches your filters.
 - **Proxy Emails**
-  - 'Proxy' emails (also known as redirect emails) are email addresses created via Ptorx that typically act as a middleman for your main emails by receiving mail and redirecting allowed mail to your real email address.
+  - 'Proxy' emails (also known as redirect, or forwarding emails) are email addresses created via Ptorx that typically act as a middleman for your main emails by receiving mail and redirecting allowed mail to your real email address.
 Proxy emails increase your security and privacy by keeping your real email address hidden away from spammers, hackers, and other people who shouldn't have it.
 Proxy emails also allow you to gain more control over the emails you receive and how you receive them via Ptorx's 'filter' and 'modifier' systems.
 - **Filters**
   - Filters are searches for a specific component of received mail that check if the specified component does or does not contain a user-specified value.
 Incoming mail is accepted or rejected based on if the mail matches the user's filters and each filter's 'on match' action.
   - **'Reject on Match' Filters**